MartinTintin3/AmogusClient/README.md

 The output will be in: `dist/<platform>/<arch type>`

+Please note that when building a directory might generate in `dist` called `${os}`.
+This is an electron-builder bug, so you can delete the folder.

 *Note: electron-builder package version is set to `22.10.4` because `22.10.5` causes an error when builing for macos*

 # TO-DO